rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  you're already at ceiling.
 *  Whereas if you are at 85% and I give you oxygen,
 *  you're going to get a lovely benefit from that.
-*  But I like MAG-3 and 8 because it is,
+*  But I like MAG-3 and 8
-*  based on the evidence, the only one that does
+*  because it is based on the evidence,
-*  cross the blood-brain barrier.
+*  the only one that does cross the blood-brain barrier.
 *  People have said, well, then why do I get a benefit
 *  from things like the other one that I would speak about
+*  is probably slow MAG,
-*  as probably slow MAG because it can be tough
+*  because it can be tough on some people's tummy,
-*  on some people's tummy, and it's a coated form of magnesium.
+*  and it's a coated form of magnesium.
 *  That doesn't necessarily cross the blood-brain barrier,
-*  but magnesium, I would say, one to focus on
+*  but magnesium, I would say,
-*  would maybe be magnesium chloride.
+*  one to focus on would maybe be magnesium chloride.
 *  That seems, maybe Petra Tier has released a podcast
+*  on this too.
-*  on this too, that seems to be, I think,
+*  That seems to be, I think,
 *  an effective one for bioavailability.
 *  But if it doesn't cross the blood-brain barrier,
 *  how can it be affecting sleep?